jdextraze/go-gesclient/README.md

 MIT.
 See [LICENSE](https://github.com/jdextraze/go-gesclient/blob/master/LICENSE).

-## Example
+## Examples

-For an example, look into `example`.
+For examples, look into `examples`.
 You will need an instance of event store to be running to try it.
 I suggest using [Docker](https://docker.com/) with [Event Store Docker Container](https://hub.docker.com/r/eventstore/eventstore/).

 ## Implemented